hyperledger-archives/fabric/docs/API/MemberServicesAPI.md

 	    rpc PublishCRL(ECertCRLReq) returns (CAStatus); // not yet implemented }

 The `RegisterUser` function allows you to register a new user by specifiying their name and roles in the `RegisterUserReq` structure.
-If the user has not be registered before, the ECA registers the new user and returns a unique one-time password, which can be used by the user to request their enrollment certificate pair via the public interface of the ECA.
+If the user has not been registered before, the ECA registers the new user and returns a unique one-time password, which can be used by the user to request their enrollment certificate pair via the public interface of the ECA.
 Otherwise an error is returned.

 The `ReadUserSet` function allows only auditors to retrieve the list of users registered with the blockchain.